 Antiques—such as the new Butternut Barn—and fishing shops line the historic Richfield Springs Main Street, while multiple furniture and consignment shops can be found in and around downtown Unadilla.

 Tiny Cherry Valley became an artist haven during the 1960s and '70s when beatnik poet Allen Ginsberg and others made the town home.
-Today's downtown includes shops such as the Plaid Palette—specializing in all things Scottish and Irish—Rag & Bone Parlor, and the Cherry Valley Bookstore.
-Another artist enclave, the Village of Gilbertsville is home to Dunderberg Gallery, as well as the Village Soda Fountain and NY Goat Yoga.
+Today's downtown includes shops such as the Plaid Palette—specializing in all things Scottish and Irish—Coco & Cordelia, and the Cherry Valley Bookstore.
+Another artist enclave, the Village of Gilbertsville is home to Dunderberg Gallery and NY Goat Yoga.

 From The Artisans' Guild to a massive music store and the Saturday Farmer's Market, Bohemian Oneonta is another epicenter for arts and crafts.